Here are our suggestions of some cool FREE things to do in Niagara Falls or close by.

 Check out a lot of water – Niagara Falls

 Seeing the beauty and power of the Niagara Falls is completely free.
 The Falls are made up of the American Falls, the Bridal Veil Falls and the Horseshoe Falls which are the biggest of the three.
 They produce the highest flow rate of any waterfall on earth.
 The largest vertical drop is over 165 feet (50 metres), and the Niagara River flows at approximately 35 miles/hour (56.3 kilometers/hour).
 Don’t miss Niagara Falls in the evening when the falls are illuminated.
-Niagara Falls wears its way back another approximately 1 foot/year and scientists believe that the Niagara Falls will be gone in around 50000 years, luckily you still have time to see them!
-Not free is parking and the closer you are to the falls the more expensive it is.
+Niagara Falls is eroding the rock behind the falls at a rate of approximately 1 foot/year and scientists believe that the Niagara Falls will be gone in around 50000 years, luckily you still have time to see them!
+With parking, the closer you are to the falls the more expensive it is.
 Consider parking in the Casino 6380 Fallsview Blvd which costs from $5 to $10 depending on the day, and taking the Incline Railway which costs $5.75 return.
+You can also take the elevator to the main floor of the Casino go down the stairs and out onto Murrary Street and then it’s a short walk down the hill and the falls will be on your right.

 Go Island Hoping – Dufferin Islands